RaspberryPiFoundation/python-curriculum/en-GB/about-me/index.md

 ## Activity Checklist { .check}

-+ Create a new Python trinket <a href="http://jumpto.cc/python-new" target="_blank">jumpto.cc/python-new</a>.
++ Open the blank Python template Trinket: <a href="http://jumpto.cc/python-new" target="_blank">jumpto.cc/python-new</a>.
 If you're reading this online, you can also use the embedded version of this trinket below.

 <div class="trinket">
 <iframe src="https://trinket.io/embed/python/33e5c3b81b?start=result" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>